AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 requirement groups, addressing:

 * *Core coverage metrics*, for example to validate statement coverage assessments on conditional constructs, loops, etc.  Testcases for such TORs typically exercise a piece of functional code in various ways, for example by causing a Boolean expression to be evaluated only True or False, and verify that results are as expected in all the variations.
-Programming language reference manuals are a major source for identifying the relevant constructs.
+Programming language Reference Manuals, such as the Ada 2005 LRM for Ada, are the major source for identifying the relevant constructs.

 * *General coverage analysis facilities*, for example the support for coverage exemptions or consolidation capabilities.